iCliniq Logo

 Cell accumulation on the skin due to scalp psoriasis results in thick, scaly, itchy patches on the scalp and other body parts.
 Sometimes the symptoms resemble dandruff.
 However, mild scalp psoriasis typically only consists of very mild scaling.

 Brushing the scalp can help in removing psoriasis scales if done carefully.
 However, it is best advised to avoid pulling and tugging psoriasis scales.
 Use active substances to soften and aid in separating psoriasis scales from the scalp.
-Scalp shampooing and delicate combing is the most secure method of physically removing scales.
+Scalp shampooing and delicate combing are the most secure methods of physically removing scales.

 Yes, scalp psoriasis is an autoimmune disease.
 An autoimmune disease is a condition in which the body’s immune system starts attacking its own healthy cells.